Love your coffee? Then the names 'breve' and 'latte' have probably crossed your path.

 Steamed milk

-Half-and-half is a blend of milk and cream.
+Half-and-half is exactly what it sounds like: a blend of milk and cream.

-In the U.S., it's defined as containing at least 10.5% but less than 18% milkfat, which is much higher than regular milk and helps explain the richer taste and heavier mouthfeel of a breve.
+In the U.S., it's defined as at least 10.5% but under 18% milkfat, which is well above regular milk, and that's exactly why a breve tastes richer and feels heavier in the cup.

-In comparison, regular whole milk contains 3-4 percent fat, and low-fat skim milk contains 0.5-1 percent fat.
+For comparison, whole milk sits at 3-4 percent fat, and skim milk lands around 0.5-1 percent.

-By replacing traditional steamed milk with half-and-half, you achieve a thicker layer of foam on top and a much richer flavor.
+Swap in half-and-half for the steamed milk, and you get a thicker layer of foam and a much richer flavor.

 Tip: You can learn how to froth half-and-half by following this handy guide here!